 A final word on whether to use double or single quotation marks

 While quotations are necessary for most types of writing, too many quotation marks, whether double or single quotation marks, can make your writing seem heavy-handed.
-Submitting your document to our ESL editing services is the best way to ensure your punctuation is up to the highest standard.
-If you are interested in learning more, check out GrammarCamp, our comprehensive grammar training course, which covers quotation marks in detail.
+If you are interested in learning more, check out GrammarCamp.com, our comprehensive online grammar training course, which covers quotation marks in detail.